achinthagunasekara/lego/README.md

 ## [TODO]

-Test cases need to be written for modules using `pytest`.
+* Test cases need to be written for modules using `pytest`.
+* Perhaps make modules dropable to a directory...?